Tommy Edman Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in the league with a collective 7.3 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.3 K/9, the worst in the league.

-- The Rockies' 5.52 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have a 5.51 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies give up the fifth-most home runs in baseball (153 total, 1.4 per game).
+- The Rockies surrender the fourth-most home runs in baseball (156 total, 1.4 per game).

-- Flexen gets the start for the Rockies, his sixth of the season.
-He is 0-5 with an 8.08 ERA and 33 strikeouts in 45 2/3 innings pitched.
+- Blach (1-0) takes the mound for the Rockies to make his third start this season.

-- In his most recent appearance on Sunday against the Oakland Athletics, the righty went 3 2/3 innings, giving up five earned runs while surrendering four hits.
+- In his most recent appearance on Sunday, the lefty tossed five scoreless innings against the Oakland Athletics while surrendering three hits.

-- The 29-year-old has put up an ERA of 8.08, with 6.5 strikeouts per nine innings, in 18 games this season.
-Opponents are batting .332 against him.

 © 2023 Data Skrive.
 All rights reserved.